 Today our ride will involve climbing a couple of new mountain passes, this part of the South Tyrol, bordering Austria, is used quite often by some professional cyclists when training in altitude.

 Just leaving Sterzing/Vipiteno behind and we start climbing the, this is a solid 15km climb with a very regular gradient at 7%.
-From the top we descent to Sant Leonard, here we start one of those amazing monster climbs that we like to put in our trips every now and then…
+From the top we descend to Sant Leonard, here we start one of those amazing monster climbs that we like to put in our trips every now and then…

 Timmelsjoch/Passo del Rombo is 29km long with a 1,800m altitude gain to reach the top at just over 2,500m high, this is a serious climb, but very scenic!

 We will descend the same way down, as we don’t plan to get into Austria this time.
 Later on in our ride, we will arrive at the spa town of Merano.

-If there is one day that all the cycling aficionados, lucky enough to ride in Europe will always remember is the first time you climb the Passo Stelvio.
+If there is one day that all the cycling aficionados, lucky enough to ride in Europe will always remember the first time you climb the Passo Stelvio.
 And if you are even luckier and ride up this epic climb during a trip with SFIDA Cycling, the experience will be memorable.

 The Giro d’Italia climbed the Stelvio for the first time in 1953 and the first rider going through the top was the phenomenal Fausto Coppi, he crossed the line first too in Bormio to win the stage and seal his fifth and last Giro d’Italia.

 So here we are, taking our clients up the Stelvio again.
 The 48 switchbacks, the altitude, the views…and the great feeling once you reach the top, as said, a lifetime memory.

 After enjoying our conquer, we will descend down to Bormio, where we will stay in one of SFIDA’s favourite hotels for the next three nights.